w3f/General-Grants-Program/grants/speculative/bit_country.md

 ### Overview
   * **A brief description of the project.**

       In Bit.Country, you can create your own space, communities, economics, and digital assets (NFTs).
-The dapp offers both a classical web view and a 3D in-browser view of the country.
+The dapp allow users to socialize in both a classical web view and a 3D in-browser view of the country.
 The decentralized marketplace allows users to trade their digital assets (NFTs) with each other.

-      Bit.Country network is an NFT/game focused chain and ecosystem.
+      Bit.Country network is chain and ecosystem with focus on Community, Social, NFT & game.

     **Countries**